hrfee/mediabrowser/README.md

 ```

 ## Contributions
 Contributions are welcome, and don't have to be user related.
 Try to group related functions into files named `<category>_<emby/jf/shared>.go`.
-If functions are shared between jellyfin & emby, add a wrapper function to `mediabrowser.go`.
+If functions aren't shared between jellyfin & emby, write them as normal functions and add a wrapper receiver method to `mediabrowser.go`.